The Grass Is Greener

-The Grass Is Greener is a 1960 British romantic comedy film starring Cary Grant, Deborah Kerr, Robert Mitchum, and Jean Simmons.
-It was directed by Stanley Donen, with a screenplay adapted by Hugh Williams and Margaret Vyner from the play of the same name they had written and found success with in London's West End.
+The Grass Is Greener is a 1960 British romantic comedy film directed by Stanley Donen and starring Cary Grant, Deborah Kerr, Robert Mitchum and Jean Simmons.
+The screenplay was adapted by Hugh Williams and Margaret Vyner from the 1956 play they had written and found success with in London's West End.

 Plot

-Victor and Hilary, the Earl and Countess of Rhyall, are dealing with the financial challenges of owning a large English country house and estate in twentieth century Britain when inheritance taxes have taken a toll on their financial situation.
-Like many other such estates, they have opened up their house for guided tours for the public at two shillings and sixpence per person, but are making a comfortable profit on it, growing mushrooms for market, and other minor estate-related enterprises.
+Victor and Hilary, the Earl and Countess of Rhyall, are dealing with the financial challenges of owning a large English country house and estate in 20th-century Britain when inheritance taxes have taken a toll on their financial situation.
+Like many other such estates, they have opened up their house to the public for guided tours at two shillings and sixpence per person, but are making a comfortable profit on it, growing mushrooms for market, and other minor estate-related enterprises.

 Charles Delacro removes a large "Private" sign on the door and barges into the private quarters, finding the attractive young Hilary alone.
 At first annoyed, her behaviour is transformed when she learns that he is a millionaire American oil tycoon.
-Despite knowing that she is married, he makes very clear his attraction to her and his aggressive intentions.
+Despite knowing that she is married, he expresses his attraction to her.
 Initially put off, Hilary is attracted by his brazen charm, and offers him a drink.
-After a stroll around the property together Charles invites her to visit him at the Savoy hotel in London where he is staying, making no pretensions over inviting her to have an affair with him.
-When Victor suddenly enters the room, he notices Hilary's attitude, and treats Charles with exaggerated courtesy.
-Hilary is clearly discomfited when it is obvious that Victor knows what game is on.
+After a stroll around the property together, Charles invites her to meet him for lunch in London, telling her he is staying at the Savoy Hotel, but she refuses.
+He persists, and they eventually kiss.
+When Victor suddenly enters the room, he quickly realises Charles's intentions and invites him to talk, treating him with exaggerated courtesy while Hilary becomes increasingly uncomfortable.

-That evening, Hilary makes an appointment with her hairdresser in London for early next day, explaining to Victor that she will have to stay overnight with their friend, the single Hattie Durant.
+Over the next few days, Victor notices that Hilary is increasingly absent-minded.
+Hilary makes an appointment with her hairdresser in London for the next morning, explaining to Victor that she will have to stay overnight with her flamboyant friend, American heiress Hattie Durant.
 Rather than behave outwardly jealously, Victor offers her train times and affects not to know the real reason for her trip.
-Meanwhile, Charles tracks down Hilary’s hairdresser and appointment, and is outside waiting when she leaves.
-They go back to Charles’ hotel room and into the bedroom.
+Meanwhile, Charles tracks down Hilary's hairdresser and appointment, and is outside waiting when she leaves.
+Although Hilary tries to resist Charles, they go back to his hotel room and into the bedroom.